Kristín Björk Jónsdóttir: 2001 drug case controversy

 In 2001, Kristín failed a drug test by the National Olympic and Sports Association of Iceland (ÍSÍ) after using a prescribed medication to treat exercise-induced asthma.
 The rules regarding the drug in question stated that athletes using it must submit a written statement from a doctor stating that they required the drug, as it could be used for performance enhancement in cold conditions, mainly in outdoor winter sports.
 The rules however did not stipulate that the statement had to be submitted before the drug test.
 She submitted the statement during the trial, and as there was no doubt she indeed suffered from asthma and required the drug, the drug court of ÍSÍ cleared her of all charges on 2 May 2001.

 The head of the ÍSÍ board of health, Birgir Guðjónsson, was highly criticised for his actions in the case.
-The Icelandic Basketball Federation claimed that he offered to minimize punishment for two male basketball player who were charged and later suspended for the use of effedrin, an offer he had no legal grounds to make, if Kristín would admit to a wrongdoing.
+The Icelandic Basketball Federation claimed that he offered to minimize punishment for two male basketball player who were charged and later suspended for the use of ephedrine, an offer he had no legal grounds to make, if Kristín would admit to a wrongdoing.
 The claim was backed up by another member of the board of health who was present during the meeting.
 He was further criticised for not disclosing an email from Francoise Jascinski of FIBA that stated that if Kristín had prescriptions from a doctor for using the drug in question, which she did, then there was therapeutical justification for its use and no sanctions should apply for her per FIBA regulations.
 He was further criticized by the members of the court for his writings following the trial, that suggested the verdict was influenced by Ellert Schram, the chairman of ÍSÍ, and others.
 In July 2001, Birgir resigned as the chairman of the board.